ct-wei/PIS-NAS/README.md

-# [ICME2025]PIS-NAS: Pyramid Information System-Based Neural Architecture Search for Object Detection
+# [ICME2025 Oral]PIS-NAS: Pyramid Information System-Based Neural Architecture Search for Object Detection

 ## Introduction
 This repository is the official implementation  of "PIS-NAS: Pyramid Information System-Based Neural Architecture Search for Object Detection".